JuliaImages/ImageInpainting.jl/README.md

 | Algorithm type | References |
 |----------------|------------|
 | `Crimisini` | Crimisini, A., Pérez, P., Toyama, K., 2004.
 Region Filling and Object Removal by Examplar-based Image Inpainting. |

+## Contributing

+Contributions are very welcome, as are feature requests and suggestions.

+Please [open an issue](https://github.com/juliohm/ImageInpainting.jl/issues) if you encounter any problems.